Apple’s developer problems are much bigger than Epic and ‘Fortnite’ | Engadget

 Near the end of the Epic v.
-Apple trial, Judge Yvonne Gonzales Rogers had some for Tim Cook on the state of Apple’s relationship with its developers.
+Apple trial, Judge Yvonne Gonzales Rogers had some pointed questions for Tim Cook on the state of Apple’s relationship with its developers.
 Citing an internal survey of developers, she noted that 39 percent of them indicated they were unhappy with the App Store’s distribution.
-What incentive then, she asked, does Apple have to work with them.
+What incentive, then, she asked, does Apple have to work with them?

 Cook seemed to be caught off guard by the question.
 He said Apple rejects a lot of apps and that “friction” can be a good thing for users.
 Rogers replied that it “doesn’t seem you feel pressure or competition to change the manner in which you act to address concerns of developers.”

-It was a brief, but telling, exchange.
+It was a brief but telling exchange.
 And one that strikes at the heart of Apple’s currently rocky relationship with developers.

 Epic vs. Apple vs. developers